pearcej/pearcej.github.io/csc426/index.md

 - Discuss outstanding pull-requests
 - Discuss homework
 - Revisit issues in **opensource** and **cppds**.
-- Finish the complete indexing of the Pretext verion of **cppds** being sure to index one entire file per pull-request and follow best practices.
+- Finish the complete indexing of the Pretext version of **cppds** being sure to index one entire file per pull-request and follow best practices.

 ### Day 13: Before next class